 All questions are equal: All are given equal consideration in the application process, which means there is no advantage to choosing certain questions over others.

-The CommonApp essay and UC Personal Insight Questions prompts are accurate at the time of printing.
+The CommonApp essay prompts are accurate at the time of printing.
+Please check CommonApp.org and UniversityofCalifornia.edu for updates.